ArchiDAO/ArchiDAO-Dev-Guild/4th May.md

 Priortise workshop for the year

 To Do
-1. Theo will put Babi and Mayur names in Consensys (September : 2 months ago)
+1. Theo will put Babi and Mayur names in Consensys Bootcamp through AthensLabs (For September 2022)
-2. Theo to get 10 schloarships in Consensys
+2. Theo to get 10 schloarships in Consensys (already in discussion with Xeno on this- Xeno agrees).
 3. ArchiDAO Hackathon to do
 4. NFT Consultancy Contract.sol
 5. ArchiDAONFT.sol (Dynamic, Project > Skills workflow )